 There are tons of different relic watches to choose from.
 And in general, most designs are awesome.

-I’ve had my relic for almost a year now, Adam and Ian have both had their watches for 2 years with no problems.
+I’ve had my relic for almost a year now, Carsten and Ian have both had their watches for 2 years with no problems.

 They’re eye-catching, reliable, inexpensive, and feel great.
 I wouldn’t want any other watch by my side.
 And they look super expensive too.